djalilhebal/super-scoreboard/README.md

 # SuperScoreboard

-SuperScoreboard is an overlay for League of Legends to track cooldowns.
+SuperScoreboard is a League of Legends overlay to track cooldowns.
 (Proof of concept.)

 Our overlay is **superimposed** onto the in-game **scoreboard**, hence the name.